 During the last few years, the healthcare system has flourished, and the use of technology has increased dramatically.
 Despite the numerous obstacles faced by the healthcare sector, we have seen tremendous advances and changes, particularly in the health IT domain.

 According to Deloitte, US health expenditures will increase from $4 trillion in 2020 to $8.3 trillion by 2040.
 Among the main reasons for the rise in healthcare costs is the adoption of emerging medical technologies by healthcare companies.
 The advancement of technology in healthcare services will only continue to evolve, providing people with more cost-effective and preventative treatment options.

-The healthcare industry is expected to experience several innovations.
+The healthcare industry is expected to experience several innovations as healthcare automation is on the rise.
 Listed below are the top emerging trends in health information technology.